WATCH: 'Hoagie Hero' saves choking customer

 Danielle Buccielli, 21, was working at PrimoHoagies in Rockaway when she jumped into action to save the woman.
 The dramatic moment was captured on the store’s security cameras.

-Buccielli told WPIX she was at the cash register when she noticed the woman clutching her stomach and gasping for air.
+Buccielli said she was at the cash register when she noticed the woman clutching her stomach and gasping for air.
 Within seconds, Buccielli ran from behind the counter and performed the Heimlich maneuver on the customer.

 “I think it was all the adrenaline, the muscle memory, just, you know what you have to do, and you do it,” Buccielli said.

-Buccielli was actually trained in the Heimlich at 15 years old when she took a public safety class.
+Buccielli was trained to do the Heimlich maneuver at 15 years old when she took a public safety class.
 She also joined her local fire department at 16.

 Luckily for the customer, Buccielli was also stationed up front at the cashier.
 She normally works in the back.